johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 ## Quantifying Argument

 What makes for a *good* argument?
-How can this be quantified?

 From a logical point of view, a good argument is logically sound.
 But in the real-world people rarely argue with pure logic.

 From a rhetorical point of view, a good argument is one that is convincing.
 But how can this be measured?

 In this essay, we present an account of argumentation as the exchange of information between Bayesian rational agents.
 The basic idea of the Bayesian view of probability is that probabilities represent subjective degrees of belief.
 So if we know the beliefs of some rational "subject", we can precisely define and measure various concepts relating to the strength or quality of an argument in the mind of the subject.
-In other words we can objectively measure an arguments' subjective quality.
+In other words we can objectively measure an arguments' subjective qualities.

 Economists and data scientists increasingly use the Bayesian rational agent as a model of human behavior.
 Like all models it is imperfect, but it has the advantage of being well defined.
 Building clear terminology on top of a clear model helps clarify our thinking and sharpen our intuition about what argument actually is.